 So, I thought about it.
 Hey, how do I manage it?

 The character she’s talking about is indeed in the red as far as Mary Sues go.
 I’ve been well aware of that for a long time.
 To give you some idea:

-- Author self-insert: When I named the character, she got my nickname, and I didn’t realize it was going to stick to both of us. . . .
+- Author self-insert: When I named the character, she got my nickname (it’s not actually EITHER of our given names), and I didn’t realize it was going to stick to both of us. . . .

-- Exotic and attractive appearance: She’s biracial (half Chinese, half white American mutt) but somehow ended up with features you don’t often see come out of that combination: blonde hair, huge tilty green eyes.
+- Unusual and attractive appearance: She’s biracial (half Chinese, half white American mutt) but somehow ended up with features you don’t often see come out of that combination: blonde hair, large green eyes.
 Annnnd is randomly missing the pinkies on her hands and feet and has pointy ears for no reason.

 - Has unusual powers that aren’t commonplace for the character’s race: She has an unexplained and unprecedented gigantic case of telekinesis.
 Why?
 Got me!

 At this point in the webcomic story, my character was a two-year-old, so she’s too young to really do most of the Sueish things people in her situation are prone to doing (e.g., angsting, being sought after by people who are drawn in by curiosity or attraction or greed, making some kind of Epic Plot based around superpowers, etc.).
 But she’s still got a LOT of the warning signs of Suedom, and yet the compliment above suggests I’ve managed to avoid the pitfalls somehow.
 Well, what’s up with that?